manasi-sharma/old_muse/README.md

 ### muse.datasets
 Datasets implement various storage and reading mechanisms.
-`muse.datasets.NpDataset` is the one used for most things, and other types of datasets are built on top of this (e.g., see `muse.datasets.TorchDataset`).
+`muse.datasets.NpDataset` is the one used for most things. `muse.datasets.Hdf5Dataset` is implemented and tested but should rarely be used, since it is often slower (without in-memory caching).
-Some datasets haven't been implemented (like `muse.datasets.Hdf5Dataset`).

 Some methods of note:
 - `get_batch(indices, ...)`: Gets a batch of data as two AttrDicts: inputs, outputs.
+- `get_episode(i, ...)`: Gets a full episode of data as either two AttrDicts (inputs, outputs) or one (datadict).
 - `add_episode(inputs, outputs, ...)`: Adds data as an episode of inputs and outputs (both are AttrDicts).
 - `add(input, output, ...)`: Adds a single input / output to the dataset (still AttrDicts).
 - `__len__`: Size of the dataset.

 ### muse.envs
 Environments are very similar to that in OpenAI's `gym` format.
-They use a shared asset folder `muse/envs/assets/` which should have been downloaded in installation.
+They use a shared asset folder `assets/` which should have been downloaded in installation.
 These environments implement, for example:
 - `step(action: AttrDict, ...) -> obs, goal, done`: Similar to gym, but everything is an AttrDict, except done which is a 1 element bool array.
 - `reset(presets: AttrDict) -> obs, goal`: Like gym, but enables presets to constrain the resetting.